Over 30 million Americans are exposed to extremely loud noise in the workplace over the course of each year, placing them at risk for hearing loss.

 In the United States, an estimated 40 million people suffer from hearing loss caused by a variety of factors.
 About one quarter of all hearing loss is caused by exposure to loud noises (noise-induced hearing loss) – often in the workplace.

 The health effects of exposure to loud noise vary between people.
-Some people can develop serious hearing loss due to exposure to loud noise in the workplace.
+Some may develop serious hearing loss due to exposure to loud noise in the workplace.
 Others can develop tinnitus and other hearing conditions that can affect quality of life.

 Luckily, noise-induced hearing loss is relatively easy to prevent by implementing a strict standard for workplace noise.